MCPHackers/MCP-LTS/notes.md

 See above.

 # Reobfuscation
-If you recompiled with Java 9 or above, when reobfuscating, SpecialSource with error out with "unsupported major class version".
+If you recompiled with Java 9 or above, when reobfuscating, SpecialSource will error out with "unsupported major class version".
 This means MCP went ahead and used whatever Java install it could.